Icon-Newsletter-smaller

 👎 Limited Branding and Customization

-Since you’re not selling products that you made or manufactured yourself, you also don’t get a lot of control over them.
+Since you’re not selling products you made or manufactured yourself, you also don’t get a lot of control over them.
 Aside from logistics, the supplier takes charge of branding and customization.

 While some dropshipping suppliers can accommodate product customizations, you usually need to meet a minimum number of orders first to make it more affordable for the manufacturer.